skobnx/ShadowverseEvolveCockatrice/README.md

 <h3> Playing the Game </h3>

-- Right-click "Sideboard" to open your Evolve deck and put down your leader.
+- Right-click on "Sideboard" to open your Evolve deck and put down your leader.
-- Right-click "Roll the die" to see who goes first.
+- Right-click on "Roll the die" to see who goes first.
 - Notice the seven circles on the side.
 The player who goes second can left-click on one of the circles to mark down three evolution points.
 - Draw four cards by double clicking the deck.
 You can perform mulligans by highlighting every card, right clicking "Bottom to the deck in random order", and drawing four new cards.
 <img src = "https://cdn.discordapp.com/attachments/480908885956362242/1126729079429800067/Mulligan.gif">